zanminkian/sync-pnpm-deps/README.md

 # sync-pnpm-deps
-Sync pnpm deps by monorepo graph.
+Sync pnpm deps according to monorepo graph.
 Never run app when deps are different.